quidame/ansible-role-iptables-apply/README.md

 ```

 * This defines the path of an alternative template used to flush rules and
   reset policies to ACCEPT all packets.
-It is Only effective when
+It is only effective when
   `iptables_apply__action` is set to `flush`.

 ```yaml